 It is no longer practical to maintain a meaningful directory of commercial firewall products.
 So, this page now focuses on open-source firewall components.

 includes IP filtering capabilities in Linux, BSD, and Solaris.

 in Linux, the ipfw tools in BSD,

 Smoothwall is a free open-source Linux distribution.
 Smoothwall Express provides a firewall designed for ease of installation, configuration, and use even by people with no Linux background.
 The UK-based company Smoothwall Ltd. develops the open-source software, and also sells software and hardware versions bundled with support for enterprise operations.

 builds upon the Netfilter/

 The Openwall Project is a bundled hardened Linux and firewall product.

 IPFilter, also known as ipf, is an open-source firewall solution with support in the kernels of FreeBSD, NetBSD, Solaris, and at least some versions of AIX, IRIX, HP-UX, and Tru64.

 Packet Filter or simply pf is a stateful packet filtering firewall comparable to Netfilter.
-It was designed on OpenBSD and has been ported to FreeBSD, NetBSD, Mac OS X, and others.
+It was designed on OpenBSD and has been ported to FreeBSD, NetBSD, macOS, and others.

 Circuit-Layer Gateways and More